-Sec.
+SEC.
 8. Every officer of this Society may, for sufficient reasons, resign his office, or may be removed by order of the Society for neglect, inattention, or mal-conduct; in either of which cases, or on the death of any officer, the Society shall supply his place as soon as may be convenient.

-Officers chosen Sec.
-9. All the officers of this Society may be from Members of District Societies, elected from among the members, in good standing, of the district medical societies, except the President, who must be chosen from the members of the Medical Society of New Jersey.
+SEC.
+9. All the officers of this Society may be elected

+from among the members, in good standing, of the district medical societies, except the President, who must be chosen from the members of the Medical Society of New Jersey.

-Sec.
+SEC.
 10. The expenses of the Recording Secretary, Treasurer and Chairman of the Standing Committee, shall be paid.